GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-02_time_series.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e09-02/unnamed-chunk-7-1.png)<!-- -->

-Since we have more than 80.000 values available, we can use a maximum lag of 100 although this is done mainly for illustration purposes.
+Since we have more than 80.000 values available, we use a maximum lag of 100 although this is done mainly for illustration purposes.
-Obviously, we have strongest correlations at lags of 24 (i.e the correlation between hourly temperatures is highest if the temperatures are meassured at the sime time of day).
+Obviously, we have strongest correlations at lags of 24 (i.e the correlation between hourly temperatures is highest if the temperatures are measured at the same time of day).
 While this holds true, the absolute correlation decreases if the number of days between the observations increases.

-Another example shows the auto-correlation of the monthly mean temperatures for which we define an aggregation variable like the one above but this time we include not only the month but also the year:
+Another example shows the auto-correlation of the monthly mean temperatures for which we define an aggregation variable like the one above but now we include not only the month but also the year:

 ```r
 dwd$AGG_JM <- substr(dwd$MESS_DATUM, 1, 6)